-This country-specific Q&A provides an overview to International Arbitration laws and regulations that may occur in Argentina.
+This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Argentina.

 What legislation applies to arbitration in your country?
 Are there any mandatory laws?

 Argentina is a federal republic, with both federal and provincial levels of organization.
 However, while substantial codes and provisions (civil and commercial law, criminal law, labor law, etc.) are applicable to the whole nation, procedural matters are regulated by each jurisdiction (i.e., the provinces).

 For domestic arbitration, the “arbitration agreement” is regulated by Arts.
 1649-1665 of the National Civil and Commercial Code (“NCCC”) as enacted by Law No. 26,994, in force as of 1 August 2015; except for disputes to which the State, local States or State entities are parties, which are expressly excluded from the NCCC’s regulation.

 At the federal level, domestic arbitration proceedings are governed by Arts.
 736-773 of the National Code of Civil and Commercial Procedure (“CP”) enacted through Law No. 17,454 of 19 September 1967 and amended, inter alia, by Law No. 22,434 of 16 March 1981 and Law No. 25,488 of 22 November 2001.
 At the local level, each province has its own procedural code, which includes arbitration-related provisions.